koolskateguy89/arduino_21coa202_cw/doc.md

 Debug functions generally start with '`_`', and are commented with '`// debug`'.

+Right after syncronisation, the program sends a few

 ## Reflection

 * *200–500 words of reflection on your code.
 Include those things that